 “My doctor thought the neurological symptoms I was experiencing were due to fever and dehydration, but really it was a consequence of the Levaquin.
 I still have deep pains in my knees and feet and I am too weak to exercise as I used to.
 But the biggest problem that bothers me is the brain fog.
 I get lost easily, cannot remember things and had to withdraw from school.
 I am wired-tired and have great trouble sleeping.”

 These quinolone antibiotics can help clear infections.
-They can also cause distressing side effects such as tendonitis, tendon rupture, insomnia, dizziness, confusion, hallucinations, psychosis, movement disorders and seizures.
+They can also cause distressing side effects such as tendonitis, tendon rupture, insomnia, dizziness, confusion, hallucinations, psychosis, movement disorders, seizures and aortic aneurysms.
 Even silver bullets can cause serious damage.